18 Things You Should Know Before Visiting Sierra Leone

 May sees the start of the rains, but they’re not too bad yet and this is when the annual Street Child Marathon takes places.

 June to October brings the bulk of the rains, with July and August being the wettest months.
-This time of year is best avoided as roads can become completely impassable, mudslides are common and the mosquitoes are at their worst.
+This time of year is best avoided as some roads can become completely impassable, mudslides are common and the mosquitoes are at their worst.

-13. The Tourist Trail Isn’t Quite ‘There’ Yet
+15. The Tourist Trail Isn’t Quite ‘There’ Yet

-14. It’s Not the Best Place for a Solo Traveller
+16. It’s Not the Best Place for a Solo Traveller

 I’ll say it again, travelling in Sierra Leone was an amazing experience.